 We initiated a project that as part of its activity seeks to refurbish PC’s then place them, together with free internet access and support, back into the community, and we began this programme at Boulevard Village Hall.

 A key element in the delivery of this project is the major contribution of our neurodivergent volunteers, particularly from Matthew’s Hub: a local charity that supports autistic people waiting for, or with a diagnosis formerly known as Asperger’s Syndrome or Higher Functioning Autism.
 Our volunteers support the IT infrastructure in Giroscope’s main office in west Hull and in our social enterprise parks in Arthur Street and Selby Street.

-In addition there is a fully equipped computer training suite which the volunteers also support.
-This provides training and advice for members of the community in need of IT help and is a home for DITTO, a group providing support and training in a friendly environment without the pressure of time contraints.
+In addition there is a fully equipped computer suite which the volunteers also support – this provides training and help for members of the local community in need of guided IT access.
+You can see a short video about one of our computer project volunteers here.

 I believe (Giroscope) has helped me to boost my confidence…